cawmit/klipper_cv_toolhead_calibration/README.md

 Adds the following commands to klipper:
   - `CV_TEST`, debug command to check if the script works and OpenCV versions
-  - `CV_CENTER_TOOLHEAD`, moves the current toolhead to the configured center_point
+  - `CV_CENTER_TOOLHEAD`, moves the current toolhead to the configured camera_position
-  - `CV_SIMPLE_NOZZLE_POSITION`, only checks if a nozzle is detected in the current nozzle cam
+  - `CV_SIMPLE_NOZZLE_POSITION`, checks if a nozzle is detected in the current nozzle cam image
   - `CV_CALIB_NOZZLE_PX_MM`, moves the current active toolhead to various positions around the center to calibrate movement data
   - `CV_CALIB_OFFSET`, The main function, runs the calibration function on the T0 toolhead, then switches to T1, calibrates the offset and moves T1 there to compare